-The Study Skills and Project module will deliver C1, but the lessons learned will be reinforced in all the other modules.
-The English language skills will be taught through the English for Academic Purposes module largely through small group teaching seminars with plenty of practice.
+The Study Skills and English for Academic Purposes module will deliver C1, but the lessons learned will be reinforced in all the other modules.
+The English language skills will be taught through the English for Academic Purposes module in seminars with plenty of practice.
 However, every other module will also use and reinforce these skills through asynchronous activities.
-Not only will students be taught how to develop these skills, but the academic modules will provide opportunities to put these skills into practice.
-C6 will be taught through the Study Skills and Project module, and in some of the EAP modules.
+Not only will students be taught how to develop these skills but the academic modules will provide opportunities to put these skills into practice.
+C6 will be taught through the Study Skills module and reinforced in all other modules.